jchallenger4/ISTAFinalProject/README.md

   Keep the file types separated by their respective folders.
 Linking is easy.
 If you are in an html file and want to link and image, you just link the relative path to the image. ../images/example.jpg

+Jacob Castillo - Added Furiosa page and modified glossary page and other drop down menus.

 **API use**:
   - Currently, the coming soon page can use an API but is not actively using it.
 The API functionality does work but the service I found only allows for 500 calls a month for the free service.
 So, I added temporary data in the JSON files that is the same as what an API call would return.
 If you want to use the API there is a variable that can be set to true in at the top of genComingSoon.js and genShowtimes.js to enable it, but please don't overuse it.
 Worst case scenario I can just make another account though so it's not the end of the world.
   - API being used is [Flixster](https://rapidapi.com/apidojo/api/flixster/details)